GerritCodeReview/summit_2019/speakers.md

 maintainer of the Ansible modules for consuming OpenStack.
 Before his OpenStack days he was a core developer on Drizzle and was a Senior Consultant for MySQL, Inc.

+### David Ostrovsky - GerritForge {#davido}

+David is a contributor to Gerrit since 2013 and a maintainer/committer since 2016.
+David has been an open source and free software enthusiast for many years and has contribited to a number of open source projects.